-We have audited the accompanying financial statements of Frontenac Mortgage Investment Corporation, which comprise the statements of financial position as at December 31, 2015 and 2014, and the statements comprehensive income, the statements of changes in shareholder's equity and the statements of cash flow for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Frontenac Mortgage Investment Corporation, which comprise the statement of financial position as at December 31, 2016, and the statements of comprehensive income, changes in shareholder's equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Management's responsibility for the financial statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.